 In addition to liabilities, the statement of financial position and fund financial statements will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 The City has two items that qualify for reporting in this category.
 The City presents deferred inflows of resources on the Governmental Fund Balance Sheet as unavailable revenue.
 The governmental funds report unavailable revenues from two sources: property taxes and special assessments.
-These amounts are deferred and recognized as an inflow of resources on the Statement of Net Position for deferred inflows of resources related to pensions for various estimate differences that will be amortized and recognized over future years.
+These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available.
+The City presents deferred inflows of resources on the Statement of Net Position for deferred inflows of resources related to pensions for various estimate differences that will be amortized and recognized over future years.